firezone/firezone/docs/docs/administer/troubleshoot.md

 ### Internet Connectivity Drops when Tunnel is Active

-If your Internet connectivity drops whenever you activate your WireGuard connection, you should make sure that the `FORWARD` chain allows packets from your WireGuard clients to the destinations you want to allow through Firezone.
+If your Internet connectivity drops whenever you activate your WireGuard tunnel, you should make sure that the `FORWARD` chain allows packets from your WireGuard clients to the destinations you want to allow through Firezone.